gndrmnn/nodepool/doc/source/configuration.rst

     Specify custom Neutron networks that get attached to each node.
 Specify the name or id of the network as a string.

+  ``auto-floating-ip`` (bool)
+    Specify custom behavior of allocating floating ip for each node.
+    When set to False, nodepool-launcher will not apply floating ip for nodes.
+When zuul instances and nodes are deployed in the same internal private network, set the option to False to save floating ip for cloud provider.
+The default value is True.

 .. _provider_diskimages: